Ignaz Seipel: Commemorations

 After the 1938 annexation of Austria by Nazi Germany, it had both coffins reburied in 1939: Seipel's coffin was moved to a grave of honor at the Vienna Central Cemetery.
 The grave is located directly next to the presidential crypt in front of the St. Charles Borromeo Cemetery Church, then called the "Dr. Karl Lueger Memorial Church" after the founder of the Christian Social Party.
-Dollfuß was buried in the Hietzing cemetery in Vienna.
+Dollfuss was buried in the Hietzing Cemetery in Vienna.

-On 27 April 1934 the dictatorial city administration renamed the Ring of November 12, a part of Vienna's Ringstrasse commemorating the founding of the Republic, to the Dr.-Ignaz-Seipel-Ring in the section in front of the Parliament building.
-In 1940 it was renamed after the Nazi Gauleiter Josef Bürckel; on 27 April 1945 it became Seipel-Ring again and on 8 July 1956 it was given its present name, Dr.-Karl-Renner-Ring.
+On 27 April 1934, the dictatorial city administration renamed the Ring of 12 November, a part of Vienna's Ringstrasse commemorating the founding of the Republic, to the Dr. Ignaz Seipel-Ring in the section in front of the Austrian Parliament Building.
+In 1940, it was renamed after the Nazi Gauleiter Josef Bürckel; on 27 April 1945, it became Seipel-Ring again, and on 8 July 1956, it was given its present name, Dr.-Karl Renner-Ring.